Irish conservation worker reportedly killed in Burkina Faso

 Three hostages taken after attack on anti-poaching patrol in west African country

-The anti-poaching patrol was attacked on a road leading to the vast forested reserve of Pama, Burkina Faso.
-Photograph: iStock
+Burkinabe gendarmes patrol near in Ouagadougou in 2015.
+Burkina Faso security forces have launched a manhunt after the abductions.
+File photograph: Sia Kambou/AFP via Getty Images

-An Irish conservation worker and two other Spanish hostages have died after being abducted in Burkina Faso, security sources have told Reuters.
+An Irish conservation worker and two other Spanish hostages have reportedly been killed after being abducted in Burkina Faso.

 Two Spanish sources with direct knowledge of the situation confirmed to Reuters that the two Spaniards have died.

-The hostages were taken after an ambush on an anti-poaching patrol in eastern Burkina Faso on Monday.
+The hostages were taken after an ambush on an anti-poaching patrol in the east of the African country on Monday.

-The attackers struck during the day on a road leading to the vast forested reserve of Pama.
+A spokesman for the Burkinabe government said a statement will be released later on Tuesday.

 It is understood no formal request for consular assistance has been received and that it could be the case that the Irish national has dual nationality.